-Psychologically-based assessments and therapies are essential to any comprehensive pain management program.
-Whether it is group therapy, relaxation therapy, cognitive behavioral therapy, psychotherapy, it is likely that some combination of these therapies is necessary to achieve success.
+Psychologically based-assessments and therapies are essential to any comprehensive pain management program.
+Whether group therapy, relaxation therapy, cognitive behavioral therapy, or psychotherapy, it is likely that some combination of therapies is necessary to achieve success.

-Your Doctor may recommend pharmaceutical options in certain extreme situations.
+Your doctor may recommend pharmaceutical options in certain extreme situations.
 We are very diligent when prescribing any kind of medication.
-We ensure that our patients do not have a history of drug dependency before proscribing, and our clinical staff closely monitors all patients on any kind of pain medication, via routine urine drug screens, pill counts and behavioral assessments for risk of abuse.
+We ensure that our patients do not have a history of drug dependency before prescribing.
+Our clinical staff closely monitors all patients on any kind of pain medication via routine urine drug screens, pill counts and behavioral assessments for risk of abuse.

 CC4PM understands the sensitive nature of prescribing pain medication to our patients.
 We maintain the highest standards to ensure the long-term wellbeing and compliance of our patients and to provide a clinical environment that has a wealth of other options for patients to pursue.